maykar/plex_assistant/README.md

 In order to cast to local Plex clients while using this integration with a remote Plex server (one not on your local network) you need to use the config option `remote_server: true`.

 This finds your Plex clients by using a remote API call to plex.tv .
 This can increase loading/call times and requires the plex.tv API to be up and available, but this is the only way to allow casting between a remote Plex server and a Plex client on your local network.

+### SSL URL

+If you use the Plex server network setting of "Required" for "Secure Connections" and do not provide a custom certificate, you need to use your plex.direct URL in the settings.
+You can find it using the steps below:

+* Go to https://app.plex.tv/ and sign in.
+* Hit the vertical 3 dots in the bottom right of any media item (episode, movie, etc)
+* Select "Get Info", then click "View XML"
+* The URL field of your browser now contains your plex.direct URL
+* Copy everything before "/library"
+* It will look something like this: `https://192-168-10-25.xxxxxxxxxxxxxxxxx.plex.direct:32400`

+If you use a custom certificate, use the URL that the certificate is for.